-More and more coat patterns are accessible and well explained in haberdasheries and you may have been tempted just like me to make your coat?
+More and more coat patterns are available and well explained in haberdasheries, and maybe you, like me, have been tempted to make your own coat?

-Maybe you wondered about the choice of the pattern, supplies, techniques... and postponed this project indefinitely...
-Well, this article aims to give you the answers I myself would have wanted to find when I started making my first coat a few years ago!
+Maybe you wondered about the choice of pattern, supplies, techniques... and postponed this project indefinitely...
+Well, this article aims to give you the answers I wished I had when I started making my first coat a few years ago!

 My first "Opium" coat by Deer and Doe